 - Don’t remove the plastic sheet in one go; gradually peel it off as you work

-- If you do need to clean parts of your canvas, gently use a baby wipe to get rid of unwanted dust or sweater fuzz!
+- If you need to clean parts of your canvas, gently use a baby wipe to eliminate unwanted dust or sweater fuzz!

-Another helpful item to add to your diamond painting tools is washi tape.
-It is very effective in holding this paper down while working through small sections on your canvas and helpful whenever prepping work for framing.
+Another useful item to add to your diamond painting tools is washi tape.
+It’s very effective in holding parchment paper down while working through small sections of your canvas and helpful whenever prepping work for framing.

-Diamond trays may seem replaceable.
-However, without them, diamond painting life can get pretty hectic!
+Diamond trays may seem unecessary.
+However, without them, diamond painting life would be pretty hectic!

-Every diamond painting kit comes with this item.
-Nevertheless, you can also purchase these individually according to your preference, whether you’re looking for trays with a pen-holder or larger trays with different compartments or in quirky designs and colors.
+Every diamond painting kit includes this accessory, but you can also purchase these individually according to your preference, whether you’re looking for special tray designs or larger trays with different compartments.

-Light pads are not a must like other diamond painting tools on this list but are a great option to consider if you’re an ongoing, full-fledged diamond painter.
-Or if you want to take on other types of illustration.
+Light pads are not so much of a must like other diamond painting tools, but we highly recommend them if you’re a full-fledged diamond painter.

-Convenient and affordable, light pads provide additional illumination while placing minuscule drills on canvases, which reduces eye strain and improves your view of the very essential color chart you need to follow.
+Convenient and affordable, light pads provide additional illumination while placing minuscule drills on canvases, reducing eye strain and improving your view of your project’s color chart.

-If you’re on a budget, this cheap USB-powered light pad is a great option, but if you can afford it this rechargeable light pad from Cricut is just about the best you can get.
-Invest in your eyesight!
+If you’re on a budget, a cheap USB-powered light pad is a great option, but if you can afford it, this rechargeable light pad from Cricut is just about the best you can get.
+Take care of your eyesight!

-Besides diamond painting, this accessory is also a tool you can use while working on other crafts and hobbies such as calligraphy, drawing and tracing, stained glass projects, illustration, and needle-felting projects.
+Besides diamond painting, this accessory is also fantastic tool you can use for other creative hobbies you may have, such as calligraphy, storyboarding, stained glass projects, illustration, digital art drawing, and needle-felting projects.

-Along with a light pad, purchasing a magnifier and an adjustable craft table is a great idea to not only enhance your craft station but to keep posture and vision healthy while you diamond paint!
+Along with a light pad, a magnifier and an adjustable craft table will enhance your work station and help keep your posture and vision healthy while you diamond paint!